 Exposure to winter’s dry, cold air and chilly rain, sleet or snow can cause big problems for your pet!
 Here a few tips to keep your pets safe in the cold:

-Bring them inside!
+1. Bring them inside!
 If it’s too cold for you, it’s probably too cold for your pet!
-If left outdoors, pets can freeze, become disoriented and suffer severe medical consequences like hypothermia If you are unable to bring your pet inside, which we do not recommend, please a stable shelter that has walls to block the wind and provide straw bedding.
+If left outdoors, pets can freeze, become disoriented and suffer severe medical consequences like hypothermia.
+If you are unable to bring your pet inside, ensure your pet has a stable shelter that includes solid walls to block the wind and provide straw bedding.

-Feral/Outdoor Cat Care
+Community Cat Care

 Cats are resilient and able to live in all varieties of locations, weather conditions, and climates.
-However, there still things you can do to help make life outdoors even more comfortable.
+However, there still things you can do to help make life outdoors even more comfortable for the community cats in your neighborhood.
 Follow these winter weather tips to keep outdoor kitties safe and warm.

 The foam cooler, with about two inches of thickness, is both waterproof and insulated, and a doorway can easily be created with a knife or box cutter.